Emmerson Mnangagwa, Biography, Zimbabwe President - Pindula, Local Knowledge

 Background

 Mnangagwa was born on the 15th of September 1942 to mother Mhurai and father Mafidhi Mnangagwa.[4]
 He was born in a family of 6 in colonial Rhodesia , present-day Zvishavane in the Midlands province of Zimbabwe.
-He is married to Auxilia Mnangagwa who is currently M.P for Chirumhanzu Zibagwe Parliamentary Seat Midlands Province.
-Auxillia is Mnangagwa's' third wife and together they have three children namely Emmerson Junior, Collin and Sean.
+He is married to Auxilia Mnangagwa who is the for MP for Chirumhanzu Zibagwe Parliamentary Seat Midlands Province.
+Auxillia is Mnangagwa's third wife and together they have three children namely Emmerson Junior, Collin and Sean.
 He also has other children, Emmerson Mnangagwa Junior and Samora Samuel.[5]

 Education